ymgenesis/FaceTools/README.md

 Windows - `invokeai\.venv\Lib\site-packages\invokeai\app\invocations\`
 <br>Mac/Linux - `invokeai/.venv/lib/python3.10/site-packages/invokeai/app/invocations/`

 ## FaceOff

 FaceOff mimics a user finding a face in an image and resizing the bounding box around the head in Canvas.
-Just as you would add more context inside the bounding box by making it larger in Canvas, the node gives you a padding input (in pixels) which will simultanesoly add more context, and increase the resolution of the bounding box so the face remains the same size inside it.
-The node also allows you to scale the bounding box by a factor to a higher resolution which may result in finer detail.
-Either enter a specific face ID (found with FaceIdentifier), or 0 to mask the first detected image (if there's only one face in an image).
-The "Faces" input limits the detection to a specific number of faces.
+Just as you would add more context inside the bounding box by making it larger in Canvas, the node gives you a padding input (in pixels) which will simultaneously add more context, and increase the resolution of the bounding box so the face remains the same size inside it.
+Either enter a specific face ID (found with FaceIdentifier), or 0 to mask the first detected face.
 The "Minimum Confidence" input defaults to 0.5 (50%), and represents a pass/fail threshold a detected face must reach for it to be processed.
 Lowering this value may help if detection is failing.
+If the detected masks are imperfect and stray too far outside/inside of faces, the node gives you X & Y offsets to shrink/grow the masks by a multiplier.

 FaceOff will output the face in a bounded image, taking the face off of the original image for input into any node that accepts image inputs.
 The node also outputs a face mask with the dimensions of the bounded image.
-The X & Y outputs are for connecting to the X & Y inputs of FacePlace, which will place the bounded image back on the original image using these coordinates.
+The X & Y outputs are for connecting to the X & Y inputs of the Paste Image node, which will place the bounded image back on the original image using these coordinates.

 ###### Inputs/Outputs